 Gladiator Therapeutics and the benefits of far infrared.

 At Gladiator Therapeutics, we know what it’s like to live in pain.
-In fact, it was pain that inspired us to create the Gladiator Therapeutics Far Infrared Blanket!
+In fact, it was pain that inspired us to create the Gladiator Therapeutics Far Infrared Device!
 If you or a loved one is suffering from pain and inflammation, far infrared therapy could be the answer you’ve been looking for.
-The Gladiator Blanket uses far infrared technology to break down the water molecule clusters within your blood into smaller clusters, which can improve circulation.
+The Gladiator Device uses far infrared technology to break down the water molecule clusters within your blood into smaller clusters, which can improve circulation.
 This also works to reduce the inflammation that can result in many painful symptoms or conditions.